stijn-dejongh/lovecraft_public_domain/raw_converts/ph.md

 dialect I had thought long extinct; and I studied it closely as he sat down opposite me for conversation.

-  &ldquo;Ketched in the rain, be ye?&rdquo; he greeted. &ldquo;Glad ye was nigh the haouse en&rsquo; hed the sense ta come right in.
-I calc&rsquo;late I was asleep, else I&rsquo;d a heerd ye&mdash;I ain&rsquo;t as young as I uster be, an&rsquo; I need a paowerful sight o&rsquo;
-naps naowadays.
-Trav&rsquo;lin&rsquo; fur?
-I hain&rsquo;t seed many folks &rsquo;long this rud sence they tuk off the Arkham stage.&rdquo;
+   "Ketched in the rain, be ye? " he greeted.
+"Glad ye was nigh the haouse en' hed the sense ta come right in.
+I calc'late I was asleep, else I'd a heerd ye--I ain't as young as I uster be, an' I need a paowerful sight o' naps naowadays.
+Trav'lin' fur?
+I hain't seed many folks 'long this rud sence they tuk off the Arkham stage. "

   I replied that I was going to Arkham, and apologised for my rude entry into his domicile, whereupon he continued.

-  &ldquo;Glad ta see ye, young Sir&mdash;new faces is scurce arount here, an&rsquo;
-I hain&rsquo;t got much ta cheer me up these days.
-Guess yew hail from Bosting, don&rsquo;t ye?
-I never ben thar, but I kin tell a taown man when I see &rsquo;im&mdash;we hed one fer deestrick schoolmaster in &rsquo;eighty-four, but he quit suddent an&rsquo; no one never heerd on &rsquo;im sence&mdash;&rdquo; Here the old man lapsed into a kind of chuckle, and made no explanation when I questioned him.
+   "Glad ta see ye, young Sir--new faces is scurce arount here, an' I hain't got much ta cheer me up these days.
+Guess yew hail from Bosting, don't ye?
+I never ben thar, but I kin tell a taown man when I see 'im--we hed one fer deestrick schoolmaster in 'eighty-four, but he quit suddent an' no one never heerd on 'im sence-- " Here the old man lapsed into a kind of chuckle, and made no explanation when I questioned him.
 He seemed to be in an aboundingly good humour, yet to possess those eccentricities which one might guess from his grooming.
-For some time he rambled on with an almost feverish geniality, when it struck me to ask him how he came by so rare a book as Pigafetta&rsquo;s
+For some time he rambled on with an almost feverish geniality, when it struck me to ask him how he came by so rare a book as Pigafetta's
 Regnum Congo.
 The effect of this volume had not left me, and I felt a certain hesitancy in speaking of it; but curiosity overmastered all the vague fears which had steadily accumulated since my first glimpse of the house.
 To my relief, the question did not seem an awkward one;
 for the old man answered freely and volubly.

-  &ldquo;Oh, thet Afriky book?
-Cap&rsquo;n Ebenezer Holt traded me thet in &rsquo;sixty-eight&mdash;him as was kilt in the war.&rdquo; Something about the name of Ebenezer Holt caused me to look up sharply.
+   "Oh, thet Afriky book?
+Cap'n Ebenezer Holt traded me thet in 'sixty-eight--him as was kilt in the war. " Something about the name of Ebenezer Holt caused me to look up sharply.
 I had encountered it in my genealogical work, but not in any record since the Revolution.
 I wondered if my host could help me in the task at which I was labouring, and resolved to ask him about it later on.
 He continued.

-  &ldquo;Ebenezer was on a Salem merchantman for years, an&rsquo; picked up a sight o&rsquo; queer stuff in every port.
-He got this in London, I guess&mdash;he uster like ter buy things at the shops.
-I was up ta his haouse onct, on the hill, tradin&rsquo; hosses, when I see this book.
-I relished the picters, so he give it in on a swap. &rsquo;Tis a queer book&mdash;here, leave me git on my spectacles&mdash;&rdquo; The old man fumbled among his rags, producing a pair of dirty and amazingly antique glasses with small octagonal lenses and steel bows.
+   "Ebenezer was on a Salem merchantman for years, an' picked up a sight o' queer stuff in every port.
+He got this in London, I guess--he uster like ter buy things at the shops.
+I was up ta his haouse onct, on the hill, tradin' hosses, when I see this book.
+I relished the picters, so he give it in on a swap.
+'Tis a queer book--here, leave me git on my spectacles-- " The old man fumbled among his rags, producing a pair of dirty and amazingly antique glasses with small octagonal lenses and steel bows.
 Donning these, he reached for the volume on the table and turned the pages lovingly.

-  &ldquo;Ebenezer cud read a leetle o&rsquo; this&mdash;&rsquo;tis Latin&mdash;but
-I can&rsquo;t.
-I hed two er three schoolmasters read me a bit, and Passon Clark, him they say got draownded in the pond&mdash;kin yew make anything outen it?&rdquo; I told him that I could, and translated for his benefit a paragraph near the beginning.
+   "Ebenezer cud read a leetle o' this--'tis Latin--but I can't.
+I hed two er three schoolmasters read me a bit, and Passon Clark, him they say got draownded in the pond--kin yew make anything outen it? " I told him that I could, and translated for his benefit a paragraph near the beginning.
 If I erred, he was not scholar enough to correct me; for he seemed childishly pleased at my English version.
 His proximity was becoming rather obnoxious, yet I saw no way to escape without offending him.
 I was amused